DroneDB/DroneDB/README.md

  - [ ] Support for parsing/display of 360/180 panoramic images
  - [ ] Support for adding annotations to maps
  - [ ] Persistent annotations/measurements on point clouds
+ - [ ] Support for adding measurements to maps
  - [ ] 1.0 release on Registry (expected mid 2022)
  - [ ] User management UI
  - [ ] Logo/brand customizations